-Auditions are required for acceptance into the Department of Music.
-Admission to UMHB does not constitute automatic acceptance into the Department of Music.
+Auditions are required for acceptance into the Music Department.
+Admission to UMHB does not constitute automatic acceptance into the Music Department.
 All music majors and minors must meet the following requirements:

-- \ Admission to UMHB
+- Admission to UMHB

-- \ Completed music application
+- Completed music application

-- \ Formal audition for the music faculty
+- Formal audition for the music faculty

-Following each audition, the music faculty will determine if the candidate meets UMHB Department of Music standards for acceptance.
+Following each audition, the music faculty will determine if the candidate meets UMHB Music Department standards for acceptance.
 Transfer students must be accepted into the music program, regardless of transfer credits or classification.